-"Acquisition Royalty" means the royalty granted by Athabasca to Burgess on February 24, 2017 on the Leismer and Corner properties for \$90 million of cash consideration.
-The Acquisition Royalty is based on a linear scale (0 - 12%) with a WCS benchmark.
-The minimum 2% trigger is US\$60/bbl WCS and the Acquisition Royalty is not expected to materially impact the economics of future expansion phases or development projects and there are no associated commitments for development.
+"Acquisition Royalty" means the royalty granted by Athabasca to Burgess on February 24, 2017, and upsized on April 28, 2017 and on April 28, 2020, on the Leismer and Corner properties.
+The Acquisition Royalty is based on a linear scale (0 - 15%) with a WCS benchmark.
+The minimum 2.5% trigger is US\$60/bbl WCS and the Acquisition Royalty is not expected to materially impact the economics of future expansion phases or development projects and there are no associated commitments for development.